PEDESTRIAN ACCIDENT CLAIMS

-Every year thousands of pedestrians are seriously injured or killed in road traffic accidents in the UK.
+Pedestrian accident claims are very common, with thousands of pedestrians being seriously injured or killed in road accidents across the UK every year.

-While all road users are vulnerable, pedestrians are particularly at risk of suffering catastrophic, or even fatal, injuries in road traffic collisions because they do not have the same physical protection as the vehicle users with whom they share the streets.
+While all road users are vulnerable, pedestrians are particularly at risk of suffering catastrophic, or even fatal, injuries in road traffic collisions because they do not have the same physical protection as the vehicle users.

-Thompsons Solicitors’ road traffic accident lawyers have lots of experience of helping injured pedestrians to secure personal injury compensation after being hurt in accidents involving cars, bikes, motorbikes or other road users.
+Thompsons Solicitors’ road traffic accident lawyers have lots of experience in helping injured pedestrians to secure compensation after being hurt in accidents involving cars, bikes, motorbikes and other vehicles.

 Thompsons Solicitors is uniquely dedicated to representing only the injured – we have never worked for insurance companies and we never will.

-If, in the last three years, you or a family member have been injured as a pedestrian in a road traffic accident then get in touch with our legal experts for advice on whether you can start a pedestrian accident claim.
-Call 0800 0224 224 today or fill in our online Start a Claim form.
+If, in the last three years, you or a family member have been involved in a pedestrian accident that’s left you in pain, or financially out of pocket due to lost earnings, you can contact our empathetic lawyers for advice on whether you can start a pedestrian accident claim.

 1. What is a pedestrian accident?

 A pedestrian accident refers to a road traffic collision involving a person on foot and a vehicle.